brooksryan/yarrow-app/README.md

-# Conversational AI Assistant

-This is a conversational AI assistant built using Google's Text-to-Speech, Speech-to-Text, and OpenAI's GPT-4 models.
-It can be used to simulate different interaction scenarios such as job interviews or negotiation exercises.
+# Welcome To Yarrow
+Yarrow is an innovative platform pushing boundaries in negotiation skills and interview preparation.
+With the backing of advanced AI models, Yarrow provides a distinct environment for conversation simulation, ensuring readiness for real-world interactions.
+Its design encompasses a rich array of prompts, challenges, and responses, fostering dynamic conversations that evolve with your input.

+Yarrow is your personal assistant for role-playing scenarios, from hard-nosed negotiation exercises to critical interview question practice.
+Interaction with Yarrow leads to learning, adaptation, and response refinement, tailoring dialogue flow for individual pacing and style.
+This platform exceeds typical correct answer focus, promoting skill enhancement and confidence in communication.
+Embark on your journey with Yarrow and encounter a superior standard in conversation practice.

 ## Setup

-1. **Clone the repository**
+### 1. **Clone the repository**
 ```bash
 git clone https://github.com/your_username/Conversational_AI_Assistant.git
 cd Conversational_AI_Assistant
 ```
-2. **Install the necessary Python packages.
+### 2. **Install the necessary Python packages.
 It's recommended to do this in a Python virtual environment.**
 ```bash
 pip install -r requirements.txt
 ```
-3. **You will also need to install some additional software dependencies:**
+### 3. **You will also need to install some additional software dependencies:**

 PortAudio: This is used by PyAudio, which is required to access the microphone.
 You can install it using the following command: